Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

-Both time series data sets were modified to have a matching temporal resolution of $\Delta t=60\,\text{s}$ and are divided into daily chunks, starting and ending at midnight.
-In each data set, there are a total of 24 daily chunks, covering the full cycle of the year relatively evenly with about two days per month, and thus capturing the seasonal variability.
-During simulation, these daily chunks are chained together at random to generate unique time series for every node.
+The power demand and supply at each node are modeled stochastically by drawing values from two separate data sets.
+These data sets are manually selected subsets of real-world time series of household power consumption and PV generation, respectively.
+Both time series data sets were modified to have a matching temporal resolution of $\Delta t=60\,\text{s}$ and divided into daily chunks, starting and ending at midnight.
+From each data set, 24 daily chunks were selected, covering the full cycle of the year relatively evenly with about two days per month and, thus, capturing the seasonal variability.
+When simulating a longer period of time, these daily chunks are randomly chained together to generate unique time series for every node.
 This generation process means that the time of day is always aligned for all nodes, but the time of year is not consistent.
 This makes the model less realistic, but maximizes the time series variability achievable with the relatively small data sets.

-The power data time series are each normalized to a yearly mean value of 1 arbitrary power unit (p.u.).
-In the model, all consumers and prosumers have identical average demand of $\overbar{d} = 1$\,p.u., and all prosumers generate an identical average amount of PV power supply $\overbar{s}$ which is scaled up or down depending on the exact scenario.
+Both power data sets are separately normalized to a mean value of 1 arbitrary power unit (p.u.).
+In the model, all consumers and prosumers have identical average demand of $\overbar{d} = 1$\,p.u., and all prosumers generate an identical average amount of PV power supply $\overbar{s}$, which is scaled up or down depending on the exact scenario.